-A nutrient-rich Quinoa Vegetable Salad recipe with chickpeas and fresh lemon-basil dressing!
-It's easy to assemble, and also great for make-ahead meals, take-along lunches, picnics, potlucks, and more.
+A colorful, nourishing Quinoa Vegetable Salad recipe with chickpeas and fresh lemon-basil dressing!
+It's easy to assemble, and great for make-ahead meals, picnics, potlucks, and beyond.
 (Vegan, gluten-free, oil-free.)

 - White quinoa: Quinoa is so versatile, nutrient-rich, and simple to cook.
-You will lightly boil it in a medium saucepan with about 1.5 cups water or vegetable broth.
+We'll simmer it in a medium saucepan then give it a fluff before adding to the salad.

-- Garbanzo beans (chickpeas): You could also try this salad with black beans, cannellini beans, white beans, etc.
+- Garbanzo beans (chickpeas): You'll need one 15-ounce can for this recipe.
+(Or if you cook your own from scratch, use about 1.5 cups cooked beans.)
+You could also try this salad with black beans, cannellini beans, white beans, etc.

 - Orange bell pepper

-- Cooked sweet corn: Either frozen, canned, or a freshly cooked ear of corn.
+- Cooked sweet corn: I purchase organic corn whenever possible.
+You can use frozen corn (thawed and slightly heated), canned corn, or a freshly cooked ear of corn.

 - Fresh basil

-- Fresh lemon juice: You will need three tablespoons lemon juice for this recipe, which is about one lemon.
-For an even bolder lemon flavor, you can also use some lemon zest.
-(You could also try this with lime juice instead, but I haven't tested that version.)
+- Fresh lemon juice: You'll need three tablespoons lemon juice for this recipe, which is about one juicy lemon.
+For even bolder flavor, you can also add lemon zest.

 - Dried basil

-- Salt to taste: You can also include black pepper to taste if desired.
+- Salt: You can also include black pepper to taste if desired.

 Customizing

-More tangy flavor: The dressing is fairly subtle, so add a teaspoon of lemon zest, more lemon juice, or more vinegar to taste if desired.
+Dressing: The dressing is fairly subtle, so add a teaspoon of lemon zest, Dijon mustard, more lemon juice, or more vinegar to taste if desired.
+This recipe is made oil-free, but you can whisk in one tablespoon of good quality extra-virgin olive oil if you prefer.
+A pinch of red pepper flakes can add some heat.

-Herbs: Fresh herbs add great flavor to this dish, and I highly recommend adding fresh basil or parsley if you have it.
+Herbs & greens: Fresh herbs add vibrant flavor to this dish, and I highly recommend adding fresh basil or parsley if you have it!
+Fresh chopped baby spinach or arugula would be tasty too.

 Storing

-For more inspiration, also browse all quinoa recipes or gluten-free recipes.
+For more inspiration, also browse all vegan quinoa recipes or gluten-free recipes.

 Quinoa Vegetable Salad with Lemon-Basil Dressing